subatomicERROR/Quantum-ML/README.md

 ## API Endpoints

-- **POST /quantum-ai/predict**: Use this endpoint to get predictions from the quantum AI model.
+- **POST /quantum-ai/predict**: This endpoint allows you to send input data to the Quantum-ML model and receive predictions using both classical and quantum-enhanced methods.
-- **GET /quantum-ai/status**: Check the status of the quantum AI system.
+- **GET /quantum-ai/status**: Check the status of the quantum AI system and whether the server is up and running.

 ## Contributions

 Contributions are welcome!
-Please fork this repository, create a new branch, and submit a pull request for review.
+If you have an idea for a new feature or improvement, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-name`).